stevavoliajvar/stop_cloudflare/PEOPLE.md

 > Too many to list here.
 It is IMPOSSIBLE to list them all!
 [See for yourself](https://mastodon.social/tags/cloudflare).

+"NPM’s outage and Cloudflare’s communication... what a mess" by @[zerok](https://chaos.social/@zerok/103681659450407389)

+"It is quite apparent that the internet needs to move away from #cloudflare I ran an #tor exitnode for a few hours (mostly for testing combined with a miss in config) and now does cloudflare prompt me with a #captcha every, single, minute.
+Do youself and your user a favour, and move away from cloudflare" by @[selea](https://social.linux.pizza/@selea/103692664037914594)

 "It seems to me #tusky still try to connect to #cloudflare despite using http proxy." by @[Br0m3x](https://social.weho.st/@Br0m3x/103674328334042541)